-Events ST 2023 24613 Localization of Mobile Agents 3 SWS Lecture / 🗣 Zea Cobo, Ernst Exams ST 2023 7500004 Localization of Mobile Agents Localization of Mobile Agents Zea Cobo WT 23/24 7500020 Localization of Mobile Agents Zea Cobo
+Events ST 2024 24613 ocalization of Mobile Agents 3 SW Lecture / 🗣 Hanebeck, Ernst Exams WT 23/24 7500020 Localization of Mobile Agents Zea Cobo

 Localization of Mobile Agents

 This module provides a systematic introduction into the topic of localization methods.
 In order to facilitate understanding, the module is divided into four main topics.
 Dead reckoning treats the instantaneous determination of a vehicle's position based on dynamic parameters like velocity or steering angle.
 Localization with the help of measurements of known landmarks is part of static localization.
 In addition to the closed-form solutions for particular measurements (distances and angles), the least squares method for fusion arbitrary measurements is also introduced.
 Dynamic localization treats the combination of dead reckoning and static localization.
 The central part of the lecture is the derivation of the Kalman filter, which has been successfully applied in several practical applications.
 Finally, simultaneous localization and mapping (SLAM) is introduced, which allows localization in case of (partly) unknown landmark positions.